-- Withdraw the sheath until the graft is fully expanded.
-Continue to withdraw the sheath until the valve assembly with the Captor Sleeve docks with the 6 telescoping black gripper.
-(Fig. 12) - To release the distal attachment, hold the black gripper and turn the black safety-lock knob on the blue rotation handle in the direction of the arro Make sure the black safety-lock knob is in the unlocked position.
+- Withdraw the sheath until the Captor Valve with the Captor Sleeve docks with the black telescoping gripper and the graft is fully expanded.
+[Fig. 11] 7.
+To release the distal attachment, hold the black telescoping gripper and - turn the black safety-lock knob in the direction of the arrows until a slight click is felt, indicating that the blue rotation handle is engaged.
+(Fig. 12) Make sure the black safety-lock knob is in the unlocked position.
+Turn the blue rotation handle in the direction of the arrow next to label 1 until a stop is felt.
 (Fig. 13)

-Turn the blue rotation handle in the direction of the arrow next to label 1 until a stop is felt.
-(Fig. 14)